SazeebulBashar/SazeebulBashar/README.md

   <!-- </summary> -->

-I am currently working as a software engineer at XYZ.
-I have completed my B.Sc (140 credits) in CSE from East West University,<b>(EWU)</b> Bangladesh.
+I am a fresh Graduate looking for opportunities to start my career as a Software Engineer.
+I have completed my B.Sc (140 credits) in CSE from East West University,<b>(EWU)</b> in Bangladesh.
 I am an open-source enthusiast \& always hungry for project-related work.
 However, I don't think an intro like this is okay to fully say who am I in real, also I keenly wish to learn more \& become as skillful as possible within my limits.

 <!-- </details> -->